Ultimate Poor-Man’s Steak (or Stuffed Hamburger)

 Cheese – RancherMan & I love pepper jack cheese, but cheddar or Monterey jack cheese would also be good choices.

-I divided my ground meat into 10 equal sections to make 5 stuffed patties.
+Divide 2 pounds of ground meat into 10 equal sections (to make 5 stuffed patties.)

-Now I’m ready to start assembling my poor-man’s steak.
+Now it’s time to start assembling this poor-man’s steak.
 Let’s see how it all comes together with my ground meat:

 Poor-Man's Steak - a thick serving of ground meat stuffed with grilled onions & peppers along with melted cheese.
 It's often served on top of fried potatoes & topped with brown gravy. #TexasHomesteader